coddingtonbear/arduino-managed-serial-device/readme.md

 }
 ```

-This pattern will work fine for independent tasks like the above, but
+This pattern will work great for independent commands like the above, but
-for a few reasons, this isn't the recommended pattern to follow for
+for a few reasons this isn't the recommended pattern to follow for
-sequential related steps:
+sequential steps that are dependent upon one another:

-1. If one of these tasks' expectations are not met (i.e. `AT+CIPSTART`
+1. If one of these commands' expectations are not met (i.e. `AT+CIPSTART`
    in the examples below returns `ERROR` instead of `OK`), the subsequent
-   tasks will still be executed.
+   commands will still be executed.
 2. No guarantee is made that these will be executed sequentially.
 More
    commands could be queued and inserted between the above commands if
    another function queues a high-priority (`AsyncDuplex::Timing::NEXT`)
    command.
-2. There are a limited number of independent queue slots (by default: 3,
+3. There are a limited number of independent queue slots (by default: 3,
    but this value can be adjusted by changing `COMMAND_QUEUE_SIZE`).